General · · 12 min read

 Identify Factors Affecting BAC Levels

-• Body Weight: If you weigh more, you generally have a lower BAC after drinking the same amount of alcohol compared to someone lighter.
+• Body Weight: If you weigh more, you generally have a lower after drinking the same amount of alcohol compared to someone lighter.

-• Gender: Women often show a higher BAC than men after consuming the same quantity of beverages, thanks to differences in body composition and metabolism.
+• Gender: Women often show a higher than men after consuming the same quantity of beverages, thanks to differences in body composition and metabolism.

-• Rate of Consumption: Drinking spirits quickly can spike your BAC more than sipping the same amount over a longer time.
+• Rate of Consumption: Drinking spirits quickly can spike your more than sipping the same amount over a longer time.

 By grasping these factors, you can better assess your own tolerance and make informed decisions about drinking and driving.
 Remember, you’re not alone in this; we’re here to support you in navigating these choices.